 A few days after completion, you will see an indicator on your “holds” area of your MyFSU portal confirming your enrollment in the plan and you will receive a confirmation email acknowledging your enrollment in the plan.

 When will my due date change?

 Once your application is reviewed and your eligibility is verified, you will see your tuition and fees due date change in the MyFSU “My Bill” system within a few days after submission.
-Your new due date will be December 11th for the Fall 2020 term.
+Your new due date will be May 3rd for the Spring 2024 term.

 What are my payment options?

 You can pay your tuition and class fee balance by any payment method normally accepted by FSU, including e-check, credit card, or wire payment and payment can be made in any increment or lump sum by the payment deadline.